jacob-bayer/SAWP/README.md

 ##### Introduction
 Sunbelt is a database that stores information mined from Reddit.
 Unlike other services such as Pushshift and Reveddit, which store data on posts and comments immediately after they are posted (Pushshift), or create a new way for users to see live data on Reddit (Reveddit), Sunbelt stores information about how posts, comments, redditors, and subreddits have changed over time.

-**Sunbelt is the only service that does this** *(as far as I know)*, but it is still in a very early stage of development and does not have data at the same scale as Pushshift.
+**Sunbelt is the only service that does this** *(as far as I know)*, but it is still in a very early stage of development and does not have data at the same scale as Pushshift, nor will it any time soon.
+If you're interested in using Sunbelt for your project and you'd like to have data from a specific subreddit (or subreddits) loaded into the Sunbelt database, please contact me at jacobbenjaminbayer@gmail.com.

 To start using Sunbelt, install the [Sunbelt API Wrapper for Python (SAWP)](https://pypi.org/project/sawp/) by running